qradimir/mathlogic/README.md

         ./pr_c <EXPRESSION>

-Also you can use flag '-d' to see how long it works
+Also you can use flag `-d` to see how long it works